 Italy, produces approximately 1,432,990 tonnes of pasta each year and exports 1.7 million tonnes a year, making it the largest consumer of pasta in the world.
 United States, being amongst the top 10 consumers and producers of pasta, is also the founder of the oldest pasta trade associations in the world.
 The National Pasta Association, is a trade association of professionals in the United States, which focus on increasing the consumption of pasta by being the centre of knowledge and promoting sound public policy to the consumer, the industry and the regulatory bodies.

-Below lying table mentions countries as the most pasta consumers:
+Below lying table mentions countries as where pasta consumption is higest:

 |Country||Consumption 2013 (kg per capita)|